By Dr. Athena Kaporis, Dermatology

 But protective measures shouldn’t only be taken at the beach.
 The other day I saw a patient whose neck was obviously sunburned; she explained that she’d dutifully put sunscreen on her face but had forgotten about her neck while gardening.

 Many people don’t realize how intense the sun can be.
 UV rays can penetrate clouds, so although it may seem counterintuitive, you should consider applying sunscreen if you’re going to be outdoors for long periods.
+Invest in skincare like skincare in Norfolk, VA to avoid getting cancer.
+Or, you can try out treatments like photofacials in Merritt Island, FL to heal sun spots.
+You can ask professionals like Advanced Aesthetics in Las Vegas, NV or Rejuv Aesthetics if they offer services like these.

 Other Risk Factors